 In this article, we’ll take a look at the range of different quality assurance metrics that you need to be aware of, as well as how you can set up a dashboard that contains the metrics that people in other roles care about, too.
 Doing so will save you time and energy, because it will allow you to avoid the hassle of manually building custom reports to meet different people’s expectations.

-Different Stakeholders Care About Different Metrics
+Different Stakeholders Care About Different Quality Assurance KPIs

 Everyone involved in the software development lifecycle has a different role to play.
 Software developers, for example, are busy writing code and trying to ensure that it not only does what it’s supposed to, but that it’s also defect free.
 Meanwhile, teams of automation engineers and manual testers want to ensure that they’re testing that code as efficiently as possible and that the resulting app meets expectations.